最終更新日 : 2025/02/12

 Kos

-Note: US stock index and US treasury return data were provided by Charles Schwab and First Trust.
-Federal debt and federal budget deficit data is provided by St. Louis Fed and JPMorgan Chase Asset Management.
+Note: US stock index and US treasury return data were provided by First Trust and Wall Street Journal.
+S&P 500 P/E ratios were provided JPMorgan Asset Management.
 The PCE deflator was provided by the Bureau of Economic Analysis.
 CPI and PPI data and non-farm payrolls numbers and other labor statistics were based on the US Bureau of Labor Statistics.
 US retail sales data was provided by the Census Bureau.
 The ISM service and manufacturing indices were provided by the Institute for Supply Management.